HyperCalmSketch/HyperCalmSketch/CPU/DMA/README.md

-# Codes on CPU Platform
+# Codes for Dynamic HyperCalm

 In practice, the density of data streams and the available memory resources might vary dynamically.
 It is desirable to perform on-the-fly reconfiguration on the sketchsize to adapt to these dynamic variations.
 Towards this goal,we implemented the dynamic memory adjustment operations for HyperBF and Bucketized TimeRecorder/LRU-Queue/Space-Saving, by which we can dynamically compress and expand their sizes by any integer factor.
 These operations allow us to dynamically adjust the memory: for HyperCalm sketch without losing the previously recorded information.